 A number of the current rules are not suited to the digital processes envisaged by Te Au Reka.
 Changes to the rules are therefore required to enable Te Au Reka to be implemented in the District and High Courts.

-We are seeking your input on areas of the court rules where changes may be required to enable the successful implementation of Te Au Reka in the District and High Courts.
+At the beginning of August 2025, we sought input on areas of the court rules where changes may be required to enable the successful implementation of Te Au Reka in the District and High Courts.
 The engagement paper can be found here [PDF, 235 KB].
-This paper was republished on 25 July 2025 with minor amendments to reflect updates to the court rules as amended by the High Court (Improved Access to Civil Justice) Amendment Rules 2025, High Court Amendment Rules 2025 and District Court Amendment Rules 2025, gazetted on 24 July 2025.

 This page was last updated: